Ask a Question

 1. Select release_date predicate.

-2. Change the type to date
+2. Change the type to datetime

 3. Select index and choose year for the index type.